Betterment vs Wealthfront 2026: Which Robo-Advisor Actually Wins?

 Betterment Overview

-Betterment launched in 2010 and essentially invented the mainstream robo-advisor category.
-Fifteen years later, it's managing over $45 billion in assets — and honestly, it's earned that position by being genuinely easy to use without dumbing down the features that actually matter.
+Betterment launched in 2010 and essentially invented the mainstream robo-advisor space.
+Fifteen years later, it's managing over $45 billion in assets — and honestly, it's earned that position by being genuinely straightforward to use without cutting corners on the features that matter.

 Key Features

-The platform's whole philosophy is goal-based investing.
-You set up buckets — retirement, home purchase, emergency fund — and Betterment builds a portfolio for each one with the appropriate risk level.
-It sounds simple because it is, but that simplicity hides solid ETF selection and automatic rebalancing that runs in the background without you lifting a finger.
+The platform's whole approach is goal-based investing.
+You set up separate buckets — retirement, home purchase, emergency fund — and Betterment builds a specific portfolio for each one with the right risk level.
+Sounds simple because it is, but that simplicity actually hides solid ETF selection and automatic rebalancing that works quietly in the background without needing your attention.

-Tax-loss harvesting is included for all taxable accounts at the standard 0.25% fee tier.
-Betterment also offers a Tax Coordinated Portfolio feature, which automatically places tax-inefficient assets in IRAs and tax-efficient ones in taxable accounts.
-That's genuinely smart allocation, not just marketing copy dressed up to sound impressive.
+Tax-loss harvesting comes with all taxable accounts at the standard 0.25% fee level.
+Betterment also includes a Tax Coordinated Portfolio feature that automatically puts tax-inefficient assets in IRAs and tax-efficient ones in your taxable accounts.
+That's a genuinely smart piece of portfolio construction.

-The Betterment Premium tier ($100k minimum, 0.40% fee) unlocks unlimited calls with certified financial planners.
-For investors who want a human to talk to occasionally, that's a real differentiator.
-You can also buy one-time advisor consultations ($299–$399) without upgrading — which, look, is a pretty reasonable deal for a one-off life event like an inheritance or job change.
+The Betterment Premium tier ($100k minimum, 0.40% fee) unlocks unlimited conversations with certified financial planners.
+For investors who want to talk to a human occasionally, that's a meaningful advantage.
+You can also grab one-time advisor consultations ($299–$399) without upgrading — honestly, that's a pretty fair deal if you just need guidance during a major life change like an inheritance or job transition.

 Pricing